lmtani/pumbaa/README.md

 curl https://raw.githubusercontent.com/lmtani/pumbaa/main/assets/install.sh | bash
 ```

-It's allowed to install the binary in any location, but you will need to set variable PREFIX when running the script.
+You can install the binary in any location by setting the _PREFIX_ variable to your desired installation directory when running the script:

 ```bash
 curl https://raw.githubusercontent.com/lmtani/pumbaa/main/assets/install.sh | PREFIX=/home/taniguti/bin bash